Archive | June, 2009

 That said, you shouldn’t feel guilty or ashamed of anything you’ve done.
 You chose to speak the way you did because you were curious about it and felt comfortable enough with him to explore that part of yourself.
 You’re allowed that.

-In regard to whether or not you should have sex with him that’s for you to decide, but I do want to point out that sex should be something that we share with our partner out of love, respect, friendship, passion, comfort, understanding, or any of the other positive reasons that people choose to connect… not because of guilt or manipulation.
+In regard to whether or not you should have sex with him that’s for you to decide.
+But I do want to point out that sex is a shared experience that we engage in for a variety of reasons.
+Be it love, respect, friendship, passion, comfort, understanding, desire, or any of the other reasons that people choose to connect – it should not be due to guilt or manipulation.
+So long as he is making you feel guilty, it’s not a good enough reason to ‘put out’.
+You deserve better then that.

 Hopefully that helps